CramBL/fastPASTA/fastpasta_toml_macro/fastpasta_toml_macro_derive/README.md

     fn to_string_pretty_toml(&self) -> String;
 }
 ```

-# Example use in fastPASTA
+## Example use in fastPASTA
 This macro was originally made for use in the [fastPASTA](https://crates.io/crates/fastpasta) crate.

-This example is based on how the macro is used in `fastPASTA`.
+The example is based on how the macro is used in `fastPASTA`.

+### Implementing
-The a struct named `CustomChecks` is implemented like this:
+The struct `CustomChecks` is implemented like this:

 ```rust
 use fastpasta_toml_macro_derive::TomlConfig;